Weakly coupled Hamilton-Jacobi systems without monotonicity condition: A first step: Introduction and main results

 \begin{example} For single Hamilton-Jacobi equations, when $H(x,p,u)$ is strictly decreasing in $u$, the large time behavior of solutions can be complicated, see \cite{Wa5}.
-Here we also give an example for time periodic solutions of weakly coupled system with $\chi<1$ and (\ref{inde}) does not hold.
+Here we give an example of time periodic solutions of weakly coupled systems where $\chi<1$ and (\ref{inde}) does not hold.
 Let $\mathbb S^1$ be the unit circle, and $(x,t)\in \mathbb S^1\times(0,+\infty)$.
 Let $k>0$, consider